solicitously mindful: careful about one’s behaviour.

 Closer to home we use our legal skills and offer our time and expertise to helping those suffering disadvantage as well as to charities and non-profit organisations.
 We have a busy and energetic Pro Bono Committee and are early signatories to the new Pro Bono Pledge launched by PILA, the Public Interest Law Alliance.
 We provide ongoing legal assistance to PILA which is an initiative of the Free Legal Aid Centre.

 We have teamed up with the National College of Ireland (NCI) in the Dublin Docklands to support their Early Learning Initiative.
 This community-based programme addresses differences in language and maths development that research now shows, can be apparent at three years of age.

 Our volunteer teams have helped nearby national schools with literacy and numeracy programmes and given career advice on secondary school student projects in addition to judging their impressive projects.

 Our staff enthusiastically support a wide variety of volunteering and fundraising activities.

 One rather unusual but very popular initiative is Techies4TempleStreet where Philip Lee is a Gold Partner.
 Our competitive teams join over 1,600 members of the Irish tech and business communities and take to the streets of Dublin for a unique treasure trail, combining outdoor activities with digital media challenges.
 It is all in the very good cause of helping the lives of sick children across Ireland.

-We participate in the annual Calcutta Run in association with the Law Society of Ireland in aid of charities GOAL and the Peter McVerry Trust.
+There is always lots of interest within the firm around participating in the annual Calcutta Run in association with the Law Society of Ireland in aid of charities The Hope Foundation and the Peter McVerry Trust.